neelsmith/heidelberg/talk.md

 - Analyze scholia as a collection of various features
 - Working Aristarchan identifier
   - Possible to recover material directly from Aristarchus' editions (2nd century BCE)

+---

+## Conclusions

+Advantages of a semantic model for the HMT:

+- create specialized versions of scholia from archive
+- use TM to relate layout and content of Ven.
+A
+- identify source material with machine-learning model